 Hallsville ISD Request for Technology Resources

 Hallsville ISD is dedicated to helping our students stay engaged and connected to learning resources during the COVID-19 crisis.
-If you are in need of at-home educational resources such as Chromebooks and mobile hotspots, please complete the Hallsville ISD Request for Technology Resources form.
+If you are quarantined and in need of at-home educational resources such as Chromebooks and mobile hotspots, please use the Hallsville ISD Request for Technology Resources application.